 Currently, we at Carpenters without Borders are laying the framework for our organization.
 We look forward to helping to create jobs and teach valuable skills in the field of carpentry.

-We are a non-profit organization dedicated to providing education and employment to the indigenous population of Guatemala through the instruction of fine woodworking techniques.
+We are a non-profit organization dedicated to providing education and employment to the rural populations of Guatemala through the instruction of fine woodworking techniques.
 We believe that job creation is the key to solving immigration issues throughout Latin America.

-The Bentwood Chair that we produce is an ancient design which requires no hardware or electricity.
+The Shavehorse Chair is an ancient design which requires no hardware or electricity to produce.
 Using tropical hardwoods grown on sustainable tree farms, our cooperatives can support themselves by creating beautiful, extremely durable pieces of furniture.

-By creating localized cooperatives of woodworkers throughout the rural Guatemala, we are able to provide Mayan communities with a stable income and a specialized skill set, both of which would otherwise be unavailable to them.
-Using our shavehorses, participants in the program create all the components of our Bentwood chair, a highly durable and elegant design that does not require either electricity or hardware to construct.
+By creating localized cooperatives of woodworkers throughout the rural Guatemala, we are able to provide communities with stable income and a specialized woodworking skill set, both of which would otherwise be unavailable to them.
+Using our tools, participants in the program create all the components of our Shavehorse Chair, an elegant design that does not require either electricity or hardware to construct.

 We accomplish this by providing a paid two-week course in which participants learn by constructing their own Bentwood chairs.
 Graduates of this course that show motivation and consistency are invited to continue producing chairs in their towns using wood that we supply.
 The chairs that they complete we buy back from them, providing a way for individuals and families to support themselves.
 Cooperatives are encouraged to refer new members in need of employment to our woodworking course.
 This way, we create a network of self-sustaining cooperatives capable of providing for their families and villages while gaining useful skills in carpentry and woodworking.